oxayavongsa/aai-530-iot/README.md

 - The software is licensed under Apache License 2.0.

 - The dataset follows the Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.

-The dataset follows the Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.